Back to Blog

 }

-This ensures your SPA routes work correctly and fallback to index.html when a file isn't found.
+This ensures your SPA routes work correctly and fall back to index.html when a static file isn't found.

 The Secret: Shared Docker Network